CVanF5/ngx-inference/README.md

 Troubleshooting
 ---------------
-- If EPP/BBR endpoints are unreachable or not listening on gRPC, you may see `BAD_GATEWAY` when failure mode allow is off.
+- If EPP endpoints are unreachable or not listening on gRPC, you may see `BAD_GATEWAY` when failure mode allow is off.
 Toggle `*_failure_mode_allow on` to fail-open during testing.
 - Ensure your EPP implementation is configured to return a header mutation for the upstream endpoint.
 The module will parse response frames and search for `header_mutation` entries.
+- BBR processes JSON directly in the module - ensure request bodies contain valid JSON with a "model" field.
 - Use `error_log` and debug logging to verify module activation.
 The access-phase handler logs `ngx-inference: bbr_enable=<..> epp_enable=<..>` per request.

 Roadmap